AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-59514-forms-in-admin-with-page-builder-throw-error-in-browser-console.md

 <u>Steps to reproduce</u>:

 1. Open the admin panel and click on the [!UICONTROL Content] button.
-1. Select the block and edit the block with ID 1.
+1. Select the block and edit the block.
 1. Change the content and click [!UICONTROL Save].
 1. Open the console and see the error message.